 The DVR can be set to react to video blind differently for each camera.
-Each camera can be associated with another camera, trigger an Alarm-Out connector, sound the DVR's internal buzzer, notify a number of different devices, and/or move PTZ cameras to preset positions.
+Each camera can be associated with another camera, trigger an Alarm-Out connector, sound the DVR's internal buzzer, notify a number of different devices, move PTZ cameras to preset positions, and/or display a camera on a SPOT monitor.

-Highlight the box under the Record heading and press the O button.
+Highlight the box under the Record heading and press the button.
 A list of cameras appears.
 You can associate as many cameras with that camera as you wish.
 If the DVR detects video blind on the selected camera, it starts recording video from all the associated cameras.